 Set up your Google Home device

 The Google Home app will walk you through the steps to set up Google Home.
-This includes Google Home and Google Home Mini.
+This includes Google Home, Google Home Mini, and Google Home Max.

 What you need to get started